rollvolet/msal-login-service/README.md

 The service uses the following claims:
 * `authenticationResult.uniqueId`: identifier of the person
 * `authenticationResult.account.name`: name of the person
-* `authenticationResult.localAccountId`: identifier of the account
+* `authenticationResult.homeAccountId`: identifier of the account
 * `authenticationResult.account.username`: username of the account

 ##### Request body